realA10001986/Time-Circuits-Display/README.md

 - "alarmoff.mp3".
 Played when disabling the alarm
 - "nmon.mp3".
 Played when manually enabling night mode
 - "nmoff.mp3".
 Played when manually disabling night mode
 - "timer.mp3".
-Playeed when the count-down timer expires.
+Played when the count-down timer expires.

 The following sounds are time-sync'd to display action.
 If you decide to substitute these with your own, be prepared to lose synchronicity:
 - "enter.mp3".
 Played when a date was entered and ENTER was pressed